Theoretical guarantees on the best-of-n alignment policy: Introduction

 Despite all the advancements in alignment, a simple, popular, and well-performing method for alignment remains to be the {\em best-of-$n$} policy~\citep{nakano2021webgpt,stiennon2020learning}.
-In fact, \cite{gao2023scaling, mudgal2023controlled, eisenstein2023helping} show that best-of-$n$ consistently achieves compelling reward-KL tradeoff curves, that even dominate those of KL-regularized reinforcement learning and other more involved alignment policies.
-Llama 2~\citep{touvron2023llama} uses the best-of-$n$ policy outcomes to further finetune the base model as an effective alignment strategy.
+In fact, \citet{gao2023scaling, mudgal2023controlled, eisenstein2023helping} show that best-of-$n$ consistently achieves compelling win rate vs KL tradeoff curves, that even dominate those of KL-regularized reinforcement learning and other more involved alignment policies.
+Llama 2~\citep{touvron2023llama} uses best-of-$n$ as a teacher outcomes to further finetune the base model. \citet{mudgal2023controlled} extended best-of-$n$ through $q$-learning to block-wise best-of-$n$ decoding.
+This has also led to recent research on distilling best-of-$n$ into new models~\citep{gui2024bonbon, amini2024variational, sessa2024bond, qiu2024treebon}. \citet{hughes2024best, beetham2024liar} use best-of-$n$ as an effective method for jailbreaking.
+Best-of-$n$ is also used as a strong baseline in scaling inference-time compute~\citep{brown2024large,snell2024scaling}.
+This overwhelming empirical success motivates our theoretical investigation of the best-of-$n$ alignment policy.

+Subsequent to this work, \citet{yang2024asymptotics} provided theoretical reasoning for the performance of best-of-$n$ by showing it achieves asymptotically optimal reward-KL tradeoffs. \citet{gui2024bonbon} characterized the win rate vs KL gap to be small in the asymptotic regime of a language model whose outcomes have infinitesimally small likelihood. \citet{sunfast2024} made best-of-$n$ faster through speculative rejection. \citet{mroueh2024information} provided information-theoretic bounds on reward vs KL tradeoffs for best-of-$n$.